 Discover How Oil & Gas Companies Leverage Effective Organizational Structures and Cultures

 Today‘s globalized nature of competitiveness in oil and gas markets is placing more pressure on organizations operating in these industries to develop more effective organizational cultures and structures.
-There are many studies that focus on the organizational and managerial factors that drive organizational performance.
+Many studies focus on the organizational and managerial factors that drive organizational performance.

 Pettigrew (1979) initially introduced the term organizational culture into the business literature.
 Schein (1984) describes organizational culture as a pattern of shared basic assumptions that the group learned as it solved its problems of external adaptation and internal integration that has worked well enough to be considered valid and, therefore, to be taught to new members as the correct way to perceive, think, and feel in relation to those problems.